erigontech/erigon/docs/DEV_CHAIN.md

  Argument notes:
  * datadir : Tells where the data is stored, default level is dev folder.
  * chain : Tells that we want to run Erigon in the dev chain.
- * private.api.addr=localhost:9090 : Tells where Eigon is going to listen for connections.
+ * private.api.addr=localhost:9090 : Tells where Erigon is going to listen for connections.
  * mine : Add this if you want the node to mine.
  * dev.period <number-of-seconds>: Add this to specify the timing interval among blocks.
 Number of seconds MUST be > 0 (if you want empty blocks) otherwise the default value 0 does not allow mining of empty blocks.
  * http.api: List of services to start on http (rpc) access